 A New Lease On Life For Matildaville

 Thankfully, investors stepped in to capitalize on the town’s industrial remnants.
 In the mid-1830s, Thomas Jones, William Bradley and Hall Nielson bought the land for $3,000.
-They established a water-powered textile factory, which they called the Great Falls Manufacturing Company.
+They established a water-powered textile factory, and called the new company the Great Falls Manufacturing Company.

 In 1839, the Virginia Assembly repealed Matildaville’s Charter and acknowledged the formation of a new town called South Lowell.